aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.dom.ole/oleembeddeddatainfo/__init__/_index.md

 ## __init__ {#bytes-string}
-Creates new embedded data info for OLE object.
+Creates a new instance of an embedded data info for OLE object.
+            File data of an embedded OLE object .NET type System.Byte[].File extension for the current embedded OLE object .NET type System.String.

 ```python